gauravgoyal/docker-apps/README.md

 ## How to use

 ### Docroot
- - There is a directory called docroot in the repo, put your code inside that directory.
+ - There is a directory called docroot in the repo, put your code inside that directory

 ### Configuration
  - Local
   - If you want to change / want to have new configuration, add them to local directory.
 You can use the dev configurations as reference.